spandanna/japanese-grammar-scraper/README.md

 # Japanese grammar scraper
 A webscraping project to pull example sentences for japanese grammar points from learning sources.
-This is useful when wanting to learn grammar by context rather than by definitions.
+This is useful when wanting to learn grammar points by context rather than by definitions.

 # To run
 *Note: This project has been created and tested using python 3.12.*

+## Scraper
 Create a virtual environment and install requirements.

 Manually populate data/input.json with data for the grammar points you are interested in.
 Include location urls from  sources (currently implemented JLPT Sensei or Nihongo Kyoshi).